madebymany/sir-trevor-js/Readme.md

 ## Contributing

-See the [roadmap]() and read a little about [what ST is, and is not]().
+See the [roadmap](https://github.com/madebymany/sir-trevor-js/wiki/Roadmap) and read a little about [the philosophy](https://github.com/madebymany/sir-trevor-js/wiki/Philosophy) guiding development.

-### Customising
+### Customising the way it looks

-We use [Sass](http://sass-lang.com/) for our styles, if you'd like to change the default styling please fork the repository and [make changes to the Sass](https://github.com/madebymany/sir-trevor-js/wiki/Customising-the-default-styling) before recompiling.
+We use [Sass](http://sass-lang.com/) for our styles, if you'd like to change the default styling please fork the repository and make changes to the Sass before recompiling.

-### Custom blocks
+### Customising blocks

 Block Types can also easily be added to the ``SirTrevor.Blocks`` object.
-You can also override the defaulty block types (Text, Image, Tweet, Video, Quote, Heading & List) at any time.
-Please see the Wiki article about [adding your own block types](http://madebymany.github.io/sir-trevor-js/docs.html#4) for more information.
+You can also override the default block types (Text, Image, Tweet, Video, Quote, Heading & List) at any time.
+Please see the documentation to find out more about [adding your own block types](http://madebymany.github.io/sir-trevor-js/docs.html#4).

 ### Compiling